lmuntaner/tech-introduction-product-people/docs/networking/json.md

 It is used in the *client-server* architecture as a means of sending and receiving data.

-Either, in the body of a request or the body of the response.
+Either, in the body of a request or the body of a response.

 JSON is based in Javascript.
 It stands for JavaScript Object Notation.